bigwiv/Biopython-cn/chr6.rst

     AEGDDP---AKAAFDSLQASATEYIGYAWAMVVVIVGATIGIKL...SKA Q9T0Q9_BPFD/1-49
     FAADDATSQAKAAFDSLTAQATEMSGYAWALVVLVVGATVGIKL...SRA COATB_BPIF1/22-73

-You°Øll notice in the above output the sequences have been truncated.
+You‚Äôll notice in the above output the sequences have been truncated.
 We could instead write our own code to format this as we please by iterating over the rows as ``SeqRecord`` objects: